irisnet/irishub/docs/migration/account.md

 A new type needs to be registered, and the type structure is here: https://github.com/bianjieai/ethermint/blob/v0.20.0-irishub-1/proto/ethermint/types/v1/account.proto

-When the query structure is /ethermint.types.v1.EthAccount, use the new structure analysis;
+When the query structure is `/ethermint.types.v1.EthAccount`, use the new structure analysis;

+When the query structure is `/cosmos.auth.v1beta1.BaseAccount`, use the old structure analysis;

 You can refer to the core-sdk-go written by the irisnet team.
 The relevant hash is at: https://github.com/irisnet/core-sdk-go/commit/68ed671727e057edb185935c42710f8777dab62f